 There are currently no rules on the financing of political parties and their campaigns.
 This situation allows people with money to potentially “peddle” their influence, leading to a distortion of our democratic process.
 There have been several allegations of influence peddling since our Country's independence.
-A recent public allegation has lead to a potential constitutional crisis relating to Parliamentary Privilege as well as Judicial Reviews that are currently before the courts.

 Electoral reform is critical for strengthening the Commonwealth of the Bahamas.
 Successive governments have admitted that electoral reform is a necessity, but once in power have done little to implement same.
 CSB is committed to help bring about reform that will address this important issue.

 Our Electoral Reform Campaign will bring awareness to the need for such reform.